 - Not-animal based hyaluronic acid.
 It is produced through microbial fermentation.
 A bacterial strain, naturally containing hyaluronic acid, is fermented to yield the perfect molecular weight that is ideal for skincare purposes.
 Some fermentation processes use soy, others use wheat, so it is important to double-check if you are sensitive to wheat products.

 Microbial fermentation remains the most common way to get hyaluronic acid because it is more cost-effective for manufacturers and consumers, and is more eco-friendly because of the reduced production of environmental pollution.
-Skincare brands usually use plant-based hyaluronic acid, while animal-based hyaluronic acid is usually used in hyaluronic acid injections and supplements.
+Skincare brands usually use plant-based hyaluronic acid, while animal-based hyaluronic acid is usually used in injections and supplements.

 Benefits of hyaluronic acid for skin